schiekiera/schiekiera.github.io/_news/announcement_4.md

 related_posts: false
 ---

-Our paper "Classifying Positive Results in Clinical Psychology Using Natural Language Processing" by myself, Jonathan Diederichs, and Helen Niemeyer has now been accepted for publication in <i> Zeitschrift für Psychologie </i> for the special issue "Natural Language Processing in Psychology".
+Our paper "Classifying Positive Results in Clinical Psychology Using Natural Language Processing" by Jonathan Diederichs, Helen Niemeyer, and myself (first author) has been accepted for publication in <i> Zeitschrift für Psychologie </i> for the special issue "Natural Language Processing in Psychology".